scerioli/Global-Preferences-Survey/ReproduceArticle.md

 This function works very nicely: One first selects the columns of the data where there are missing values, then passes it to the function, and then runs the PCA on the sublist called completeObs generated from this function.
 The result is a list of four columns that are exactly the input data but with the missing values that have been filled with imputed values.

-There is just one thing to watch out: The data must be numeric.
+There is just one thing to watch out: the data must be numeric.
 So here another funny thing happens: When treating the year since women’s suffrage as an integer (1981, 1964, …), the imputation for Saudi Arabia and the UAE are weird dates as 1964.412 and 1952.858.

 ## Research Article